 - you either file a Self Assessment tax return – by January 31st of the following tax year.

 - or use HMRC’s Real Time Capital Gains Tax Service – and pay the tax bill within 30 days.

 What you need to know about the Real Time Capital Gains Tax Service

-Starting from April 2020, all UK tax residents who sell property for a profit (except, of course, your home), will have to use only the Real Time Capital Gains Tax Service.
+Starting from April 2020, all UK tax residents who sell property for a profit (except, of course, your home) have to use only the Real Time Capital Gains Tax Service.

 If you use the real time service:

 - you’ll get a payment reference number instead of a UTR

 - you won’t have to file a Self Assessment tax return every year – unless your income changes significantly during the year (there are different CGT rates if your income is under or over £50,000), or if you have another reason to file a tax return (for example, you earned rental income)